 This module is relevant to a wide range of practitioners working with those affected by prostate cancer.
-It aims to facilitate an in depth insight into the current knowledge and evidence based findings on prostate cancer and its management.
-Content is very much patient centred, with specific reference to the patient journey and both the physical and psychological impact of the disease, contemporary issues and approaches to disease and patient management will be discussed.
-Critical reflection and evaluation of own and others clinical practice will be encouraged, with a clear emphasis on identifying implications for the practitioner role and the delivered.
+It aims to enable an in depth understanding of the current knowledge and evidence based findings on prostate cancer and its management.
+Content is very much patient centred, with specific reference to the patient journey and the physical and psychological impact of the disease and its management.
+Contemporary issues and approaches related to patient management and care will be discussed and critical reflection and evaluation of own and others clinical practice will be encouraged, with a clear emphasis on identifying implications for the practitioner role and the delivered.

 The entry requirements for this module are as follows

 • A degree in a related healthcare subject e.g. nursing, radiotherapy & oncology or other allied health professional degree

 • Diploma level, professionally recognised qualification in a related healthcare subject e.g. nursing or therapy/diagnostic radiography.

 • Equivalent, international academic and/or professional qualifications will be considered.

 Where English is not your first language an IELTS score of 6.5 is required.

 A minimum of 1 year post-registration experience.